hashicorp/packer/website/source/docs/builders/null.html.markdown

 ---
 layout: "docs"
 page_title: "Null Builder"
+description: |-
+  The `null` Packer builder is not really a builder, it just sets up an SSH connection and runs the provisioners.
+It can be used to debug provisioners without incurring high wait times.
+It does not create any kind of image or artifact.
 ---

 # Null Builder

 Type: `null`

-The null builder is not really a builder, it just sets up an SSH connection and runs the provisioners.
+The `null` Packer builder is not really a builder, it just sets up an SSH connection and runs the provisioners.
 It can be used to debug provisioners without incurring high wait times.
 It does not create any kind of image or artifact.